Back in time: My boating experience as a beginner, and moving on

 They refer us to an operator in the same marina, Kremik, who has a smaller and cheaper motor boat available.
 I agree to go for it; but I am soon going to learn that the rules here are not different from elsewhere: You get what you pay for, and, that bargain might not be what you had been looking forward to.

 Anyhow, during this first Croatia trip we are getting amazed and charmed as we visit the nicest places with complete ease and relaxation in glorious weather.

 If the last sentence sounds like the 'Golden Old Days', that is indeed intended: Back in the early 2000s was a perfect time to explore coastal Croatia.

 * Dalmatia had for decades been the favourite local cruising ground for Austrian and German sailors, but was only just about to start attracting international attention as a yachting destination in 2000.
 Some people in England were not even sure whether the war was over and it was safe to go there...

 * All of Croatia's unique and pristine features were on offer, a full nautical infrastructure was available and welcoming the yachtsmen.
 All that nature, history and hospitality have to offer, was there, and all under the sun without any crowds.
 That's as close as you can get to boaters' paradise.

-* None of the horrid developments in the wake of aggressive tourism increase however, which we have to suffer nowadays, such as oversized charter fleets, inconsiderateness and hooliganism of charter crews, crowded harbours and marinas, disruptive mass flotillas run by internet holiday operators, year on year price hikes, new charges and excessive fees, none of those developments were even thinkable in 2000.
+* None of the horrid developments in the wake of aggressive tourism increase however, which we have to suffer nowadays, such as oversized charter fleets, inconsiderateness and hooliganism of uncivilized charter crews, crowded harbours and marinas, disruptive party week flotillas run by unscrupulous internet holiday operators, year on year price hikes, new charges and excessive fees, none of those developments were even thinkable in 2000.

 Saturday June 17th.
 Getting out with a late start